New initiatives unveiled at 6th Al Multaqa meeting to empower Abu Dhabi’s private sector

 PHOTO

-The Abu Dhabi Department of Economic Development (ADDED), in collaboration with the Abu Dhabi Investment Office (ADIO) and the Abu Dhabi Chamber of Commerce and Industry (ADDCI), organised the 6th edition of the quarterly Al Multaqa meetings, unveiling a series of new initiatives aimed at empowering the private sector and driving sustainable economic development in the emirate.
+Abu Dhabi, United Arab Emirates – The Abu Dhabi Department of Economic Development (ADDED), in collaboration with the Abu Dhabi Investment Office (ADIO) and the Abu Dhabi Chamber of Commerce and Industry (ADDCI), organized the 6th edition of the quarterly Al Multaqa meetings, unveiling a series of new initiatives aimed at empowering the private sector and driving sustainable economic development in the emirate.

 Highlighting Abu Dhabi’s economic progress, the event reflected the emirate's effective economic diversification strategy, proactive policies, and significant investments in key sectors, driving growth and establishing the emirate as a leading regional and global economic centre.

-Shamis Al Dhaheri, Second Vice Chairman and Managing Director of ADCCI, revealed a series of new initiatives to be implemented by ADCCI as part of its recently launched Roadmap 2025-2027.
+H.E.
+Shamis Al Dhaheri, Second Vice Chairman and Managing Director of the Abu Dhabi Chamber of Commerce and Industry (ADCCI), revealed a series of new initiatives to be implemented by ADCCI as part of its recently launched Roadmap 2025-2027.
 These initiatives aim to empower a prosperous, flexible and diversified business ecosystem, foster innovation and entrepreneurship, and accelerate the emirate’s transition to a smart, diversified and sustainable economy.

 Among the key initiatives announced were the launch of a ‘Policy Test Lab’ to assess policy impacts on the private sector, a ‘Partnerships Booster’ to facilitate access to sustainable digital infrastructure, a centralised ‘Procurement Platform’ for Abu Dhabi Chamber members to connect with local State-owned entities (SOEs) and government tenders, and the ‘Market Export Pulse’ to develop specialised, monetisable market and export intelligence products.